-“Fleas can feed on an animal within minutes, mate and begin laying eggs,” Dr. Aliya McCullough, Fetch by The Dodo’s on-staff vet, explains to The Dig.
+“Fleas can feed on an animal within minutes, mate and begin laying eggs,” Dr. Aliya McCullough, Fetch’s on-staff vet, explains to The Dig.
 “Females begin laying eggs within 24 to 36 hours after their first blood meal and can lay 40 to 50 eggs a day.”

 Because fleas can spread easily and quickly, you should act fast at the first sign of a flea bite on your dog.
 Dr. McCullough is sharing treatment options for fleas on dogs and ways to prevent them from attaching to your pet in the first place.

 When a flea bites your dog, its saliva causes an intense reaction.
 Dr. McCullough says that when a dog is scratching or biting themselves, it’s a telltale sign that fleas are the culprit.
 Unfortunately, flea eggs are hard to spot because they’re small and white (almost transparent).
 Visit your veterinarian if you see your dog itching or chewing on their skin.

 Some conditions like allergies, mites, lice and bacterial skin infections can mimic the symptoms of fleas on dogs.
 So, it’s essential to confirm the root of their scratching with your veterinarian early on.